 Option 1: Pay down your mortgage for automatic or final termination of PMI

-The lender or servicer is also required to stop the PMI at the halfway point of your amortization schedule.
+The lender or servicer also must stop the PMI at the halfway point of your amortization schedule.
 For example, if you have a 30-year loan, the midpoint would be after 15 years.
-The lender must cancel the PMI then, even if your mortgage balance hasn’t yet reached 78 percent of the home’s original value.
+The lender must cancel the PMI then — depending on whether you’ve been current on your payments — even if your mortgage balance hasn’t yet reached 78 percent of the home’s original value.
 This is known as final termination.

 Option 2: Request PMI cancellation when mortgage balance reaches 80 percent